gaurravprakash/antaeus/README.md

 ## Process

 ### Design
-Before I started implementation, I focused on high level architecture and how to approach batch processing correctly.
-Some of the challenges I found here:
+Being fairly new to Kotlin, I first analyzed the architecture as shown in the read me, and looked at the code structure.
+Some of the challenges I found are below :
-* How to achieve scalability so multiple processes/threads can handle invoices without blocking each other and with avoiding double payments?
-* What if external payment service is slow and invoice volume is high?
-* What if app is down during the time it’s scheduled to start processing and how to retry after it becomes healthy?

-At that moment I decided:
+1. Scalability.
+2. Concurrency.
+3. Reliability.

+Below is what I proceeded with for now:
-* Application has to charge invoices simultaneously by multiple threads.
-In the real world `Payment Provider` would probably be regular REST service so we could some nonblocking http client to handle multiple requests by a single thread
+1. Application is supposed to charge invoices simultaneously by multiple threads.
+In the real world Payment Provider would most likely be a regular REST service, so we can use some nonblocking http client to handle multiple requests by a single thread
-* To avoid charging the same invoices at the same time I decided to use database locking (`SELECT..FOR UPDATE`) but to keep database transactions short I introduced new invoice type(`IN PROGRESS`) so the thread that fetches invoices first locks rows, changes invoice statuses to `IN_PROGRESS` and commit a transaction.
+2. I decided to use database locking (`SELECT..FOR UPDATE`) for concurrency, and to keep database transactions short I introduced new invoice type enum(`IN PROGRESS`) so the thread that fetches invoices first locks rows, changes it's statuse to `IN_PROGRESS` and then commit a transaction.
-I tested it using a real database (`postgresql`)
-* To fetch invoices from database in batches as I expect a high volume of pending invoices to process so getting all of them in a single query is not an option

 ### Billing Service
-I decided to use Project Reactor here because I think it's very good to orchestrate such flows in a declarative style.
-What's more, it allows to easily wrap synchronous, blocking calls and separate them from rest of the code.
+I came across Project Reactor during research.
+It allows to easily wrap synchronous, blocking calls and separate them from rest of the code.
 Later we could replace blocking calls with nonblocking implementation like [reactor netty client](https://github.com/reactor/reactor-netty) and [r2dbc](https://github.com/r2dbc).

-Firstly, I created a pending invoices publisher.
+First, I created a pending invoices publisher.
-It works in pull manner which means it publishes next elements only when subscriber request them (`sink.onRequest`).
+It works in pull manner i.e. it publishes next elements only when a subscriber request them (`sink.onRequest`).
 Then I focused on charging a single invoice and handling all corner cases.
 It runs on [elastic scheduler](https://projectreactor.io/docs/core/release/api/reactor/core/scheduler/Schedulers.html#elastic--) that is a good choice for I/O blocking work.
-I added a timeout of 5s (could be configurable) and thought it's worth retrying similar to network exception using exponential backoff strategy.
+I added a timeout of 5s (configurable) and added a retry policy similar to network exception using exponential backoff strategy.
-I assumed our external payment provider request is idempotent so it's safe to call it multiple times with the same invoice.
-Otherwise, they would have provided `status` method or something similar.
+I assumed our external payment provider request is safe to be called multiple times with the same invoice - Otherwise, they would have provided `status` method or something similar.
 Finally, I connected both parts in `chargeAll` method.
-It's worth mentioning `limitRate` operator that controls the number of rows fetched by pending invoices publisher while `flatMap` enables concurrency (number of concurrent `charge` processes limited to 50 not to bring down the external payment service).
+The `limitRate` operator controls the number of rows fetched by pending invoices publisher, while `flatMap` enables concurrency (number of concurrent `charge` processes limited to 50 not to bring down the external payment service).

 ### Scheduling
-I run invoice processing tasks one by one with 10 minutes delays if it's 1st day of a month.
-I don't know the exact requirements and
-I assumed new pending invoices could appear in any moment.
+I run invoice processing tasks one by one with 10 minutes delays if today is the 1st day of a month.
+I am assuming that new pending invoices could appear in any moment.

-## Remarks
-This solution doesn't work with SQLite correctly because:
-1. SQLite doesn't support `SELECT ...
-FOR UPDATE`
-2. `org.sqlite.SQLiteException: [SQLITE_BUSY]  The database file is locked (database is locked)` is thrown - probably caused by multiple connections.

-I prepared [sqlite branch](https://github.com/jbibro/antaeus/tree/sqlite) where all database operations are run on the same thread.

-For PostgreSQL transaction isolation level could be changed to default one - `Read Committed`

 ## Alternative approach

-* I think that billing service should be separate service.
-It runs only once per month but consumes resources all the time.
-One idea would be to create AWS Lambda scheduled by CloudWatch Events.
-* Other option to handle load balancing could be to evaluate some publisher/subscriber pattern.
-One processes would fetch pending invoices and publish messages.
-There would a job queue that would allow sharing work between multiple workers.
-* [Quartz Scheduler](http://www.quartz-scheduler.org) with persistent Job Store could be a possible solution as well
+* Based on my research, [Quartz Scheduler](http://www.quartz-scheduler.org) with persistent Job Store could be used for scheduling as well.